Garrakx/Custom-Regions/README.md

     (White,Yellow){MSC}VI_A19 : 2-Yeek-3
     (White,Yellow){!MSC}VI_A19 : 2-CicadaB-3

+Due to a bug, any time conditionals are used in the rooms section they should be at the bottom, otherwise items and creatures may start to disappear from shelters.

 ## <a name="REPLACE"></a>ReplaceRoom

 A new conditional link can be used to replace the room files for a particular room for a specific slugcat.